kimbjerge/few-shot-clustering/README.md

 The models and results will be stored in the folder modelsAdv and tensorboard log files are stored in the folder runs.

 To view the tensorboard log files write: tensorflow --logdir runs/

+# CU-Birds and EU moths training with transfer learning
+To train models on the CUB and EU-Moths dataset with pretrained weights from ImageNet the backbones ResNet18, ResNet34 and ResNet50 is provided.
+It is also possible to train miniImageNet with pre-trained weights, however, since miniImageNet is a subset of ImagneNet it would give unrealistic good results for domain adaptation since the same classes are included during pre-training and validation.

+The Linux bash script/trainCUBPreAdv.sh contains command arguments to train with the CU-Birds dataset:

+python FewShotTrainingAdvLoss.py --model resnet18 --dataset CUB --mode episodic --slossFunc Std --alpha 0.5 --m1 120 --m2 190 --epochs 250 --learnRate 0.001 --pretrained True --tasks 500 --valTasks 100 --query 10 --device cuda:0

+The linux bash script/traineuMothsPreAdv.sh contains command arguments to train with the EU-Moths dataset:

+python FewShotTrainingAdvLoss.py --model resnet18 --dataset euMoths --mode episodic --alpha 0.5 --m1 120 --m2 190 --epochs 250 --learnRate 0.001 --pretrained True --slossFunc Std --tasks 500 --valTasks 100 --query 6 --device cuda:0

+The folder modelsFinalPreAdv contains the trained models with files that are generated for every model and contains arguments and results for training.